edgedelta/docs/docs/installation/index.md

 # Installation

+## Overview

-The Edge Delta installation package is available and fully supported for install on hosts running Windows, Linux, and MacOS operating systems.
-A Docker image is also available for containerized environments.
+The Edge Delta installation package is available and fully supported on hosts that run Windows, Linux, and MacOS operating systems.

-Select from the following deployment types below to review the appropriate documentation:
+Additionally, a Docker image is available for containerized environments.

+Review the following installation documents:

 * [Windows](windows.md)
 * [Linux](linux.md)